Maintenance Management MCQ Multiple Choice Questions with Answers

 12. Shut-down maintenance can either be a preventive activity or a corrective activity.

-13. Corrective maintenance activities include both emergency repairs (fire fighting) and preventive (or corrective) repairs.
+13. Corrective maintenance activities include both emergency repairs (firefighting) and preventive (or corrective) repairs.
 This system is also called the ___.

 14. Maintenance activity must be defined and managed as a process in order to achieve maximum payoff.
-The maintenance management system helps the organization to work within an integral ___ covering all the machinery and equipments.
+The maintenance management system helps the organization to work within an integral ___ covering all the machinery and equipment.

-15. There are three stages in the lifecycle management of any machinery namely the Acquisition phase, ___, disposal, and replacement phase.
+15. There are three stages in the lifecycle management of any machinery, namely the Acquisition phase, ___, disposal, and replacement phase.

 17. Work order management function is required to plan capacity.